The Hanged Man Tarot Card Meanings (Upright & Reversed)

 This card can also mean feeling like you are bound to the will and desires of others which Is very restrictive.
 The Hanged Man can also indicate that you are facing a dilemma and unsure of what action to take.
 Like the Death card which comes after him, The Hanged Man reminds us that transformation is inevitable.

-This card can mean coming to terms with letting go, with death and endings, a need to slow down and to be open to the abundant wisdom all around us and looking at things with a new perspective.
+For many tarotists, this card can mean coming to terms with letting go, with death and endings, a need to slow down and to be open to the abundant wisdom all around us and looking at things with a new perspective.
 Neptune is the ruling planet of this card.
 Neptune is linked to spirituality, magic and enlightenment.
 It is also linked to daydreaming and fantasy, urging us to look deeper.
 It is a planet of deep spirituality, linked to forgiveness and compassion also.

 In a general reading this card can indicate a person who is concerned with worldly matters, and usually has a different outlook and perspective.
 As a person, they are deeply spiritual also but can feel stuck and restricted or listless.
 If reading for a general situation then The Hanged Man reminds the querent to take the time to analyse the situation and not to be impulsive or make any quick decisions.